Events and Traditions

 Student Involvement Fair

 Do you want to join a student organization?
-Don’t miss the fall Student Involvement Fair!
-All 400+ registered student organizations have the opportunity to participate.
-In particular, the involvement fair allows student organizations to showcase their work and recruit new members.
+Don’t miss the Student Involvement Fair!
+All 400+ registered student organizations have the opportunity to showcase their work and recruit new members.
+The fair is held in the Ralph S. O’Connor Recreation Center.

 Celebrate the beginning of the fall semester with hoptoberfest!
 This annual fall tradition features music, activities and food.
 Previously, hoptoberbest has featured music by Parachute and Cheat Codes, movie screenings, a pumpkin patch, crafts, and a fun run.